How to Make Homemade Vegan Milk

 Makes 3-4 cups

-2. Process in a high speed blender for 1 to 2 minutes or in a standard blender for 2 to 4 minutes.
+- In a high speed blender, process both ingredients for 1 to 2 minutes.
+In a standard blender, process for 2 to 4 minutes.
 Test for smoothness by rubbing a little milk between your thumb and index finger.
 If it feels mostly smooth and creamy, with very fine bits of pulp, it’s done.
 (For cashew cream, the milk will be completely smooth when done; no straining necessary!)

-3. After blending, pour contents into a nut milk bag or very fine mesh cloth placed in a strainer, suspended above a wide mouthed container.
+- After blending, pour contents through a nut milk bag or very fine mesh cloth placed in a strainer, suspended above a wide mouthed container.
 Gently squeeze the milk from the pulp for a perfectly smooth texture.
 Refrigerate for 3-5 days.

 Almond - rich in biotin, which aids in fat and sugar metabolism.